NukolLodda/Flopcraft/README.md

 Requests I accept includes: <br>
 - Addition of new content, i.e. blocks, items, entities, ect.
   (as long as it makes sense for this mod, and it isn't too complicated)<br>
-- Removal of content (as long as the requested content isn't integral to the structure of this mod)
+- Removal of content (as long as the requested content isn't integral to the structure of this mod)<br>
+- Modification of existing content (as long as both the addition and removal of content rules are followed)

 Requests I reject includes: <br>
 - Porting Modussy to other versions/editions of Minecraft